-As someone who is part of a team supporting a politician or PPC in a high profile role and privy to sensitive information, you are at greater risk of cyber attacks.
+As someone in a high profile role and privy to sensitive information, you are at greater risk of cyber attacks.

 Among the potential means of cyber attack is something known as spear-phishing.
 This is when a communication is sent to a particular person and is designed to look like it has come from a known or trusted contact.